Service, hiking and adventure in welcoming, wonderful Costa Rica.

-On Service & Hiking Costa Rica, you will typically hike or experience local culture in the morning and then perform service work in the afternoon.
+On Field Studies Costa Rica, you will typically perform service work in the morning and then hike or experience local culture in the afternoon.
 You will hike on well-established trails through a variety of landscapes, traveling over terrain ranging from gentle and rolling to rocky and steep.

 Before your trip, we strongly advise you spend time breaking-in and adjusting to your hiking boots.
 Please follow our guidelines as you prepare for your program.